-- b) Income: Individuals must meet at least one of the following income criteria: - is eligible for free or reduced-price lunch during the most recent or current school year; - is a current WIOA youth participant; has been determined eligible for WIOA Youth Services based upon family income within the previous 6 months; - is a recipient of SNAP (formerly Food Stamps); - is a recipient of Temporary Family Assistance (TANF); - is a recipient of State Administered General Assistance (SAGA) cash or medical; - is a youth with disability meeting criteria outlined in WIOA eligibility directives: - is a foster child; - is pregnant or is a custodial parent; - is a member of a family whose income is equal to or less than 185% of the 2017 federal poverty level.
+- a) Age: Individuals age 14 to 21 years as of July 1, 2018. - b) Income: Individuals must meet one of the following income criteria: - is eligible for free or reduced-price lunch during most recent school year; - is a current WIOA youth participant; - has been determined eligible for WIOA Youth Services based upon family income within previous 6 months;

+- is a recipient of SNAP (formerly known as Food Stamps); - is a recipient of Temporary Family Assistance; - is a recipient of State Administered General Assistance cash or medical; - is a youth with disability meeting criteria as outlined in WIOA eligibility directives; is a foster child; - is a custodial parent (or pregnant); - is a member of a family whose income is equal to or less than 185% of the federal poverty level. - c) Participants must be legally able to work in the United States. - d) Residency: LWDBs may set criteria for residency.